CircleCI-Public/sample-python-cfd/README.md

 If you would like to copy the [config.yml](https://github.com/CircleCI-public/sample-python-cfd/blob/main/.circleci/config.yml) and adapt it to your project, be sure to read the comments in the config file to ensure it works for your project.
 For more details, see the [CircleCI configuration reference](https://circleci.com/docs/2.0/configuration-reference/).

+## Addtional Sample Configuration Files

+Inside the `.circleci` directory, you will find an `extended` directory that extends the configuration beyond the default `.circleci/config.yml`.
+These configuration files are tested with every pull request to this sample app, so they stay up to date and verified working.

+### Heroku Deploy

+The `.circleci/extended/heroku-deploy.yml` configuration file extends the default config by adding a job to deploy to heroku via a git push.
+For more information on how to configure this for your own project, visit the [CircleCI docs](https://circleci.com/docs/2.0/deployment-integrations/#a-simple-example-using-heroku) for more details

+### Pylint

+The `.circleci/extended/pylint.yml` configuration file extends the default config by adding a step to sample job.
+The `.pylintrc` in the project directory is configured to fail the pipeline if any errors are present when linting.

 ## About This App

 This sample application is a flask REST server written in python, and utilizes the connexion framework which allows us build and run the service from an [OpenAPI/Swagger specification](https://swagger.io/specification/).